jkbmeyer/nf-eda-project/README.md

 - I didn't split the work up into multiple notebooks.
 We discussed that this would be better most of the time, but I didn't start that way it would've been too much effort to do it after the fact.
 - The 'clean' notebook is [the one called AmyWilliams](https://github.com/jkbmeyer/nf-eda-project/blob/main/AmyWilliams.ipynb).
 It's got markdown comments explaining my reasoning and what the code is doing, so it's hopefully somewhat easy to follow.
 - If you want to see the mess that got me all the results in the first place, you can check [the one called EDA](https://github.com/jkbmeyer/nf-eda-project/blob/main/EDA.ipynb).
 When you think about what we talked about for best practices, here you can see the opposite of that.
 - I also added the presentation, which summarizes all the results (hopefully somewhat nicely).
 If something's unclear, there's very likely a corresponding explanation in the AmyWilliams notebook, which roughly follows the structure of the presentation, too.
+You can't view the presentation here because the file size is too large, but you can download it if you like.

 **The setup below is the same as the template, should work**